Alcones1/nr1-pathpoint/README.md

 ### <a id="Steps"></a>Steps ###

+Steps represent the various actions/events occurring throughout the stage.
+They can be placed in the traditional sequential manner of step 1,2,3.., But also in a parallel form to represent optional and simultaneous actions and activities.

 These are "sub-stages" of a main stage and represent a certain degree of granularity in your services.